PeerHerholz/EXPRA_Winter2021/_sources/outline.md

 ### Schedule

 Please see below for our current _optimistic_ schedule.
 Depending on our progress, potential problems and different forms of learning, content and times might change a bit.
 Each lecture will be divided into several parts separated by a 5-10 minute break and might constitute a transition from basic to advanced concepts, theoretic to practical sessions and individual to group work.
-The different parts are roughly indicate in the schedule below like this:
+The different parts are roughly indicated in the schedule below like this:

 🗓 - important information on date & time
 💡 - input from the instructor